 Q: What's your typical work process?

-A: This can vary depending on the type of music and what role I'm wanted for.
-It always starts with communicating with the client and finding out what they want from their music.
-The artist's vision is incredibly important to me and I want to listen to their goals and make sure we achieve the best version of their music possible.
+A: It always starts with communicating with the client and finding out what they want.
+The artist's vision is incredibly important to me and I want to listen to their goals.
+The approach will be tailored from there to make sure we achieve the best possible version of their music

 Q: What other musicians or music production professionals inspire you?

-A: I can be inspired equally by Joni Mitchell or Andrew Scheps.
-Some of the biggest inspirations for me are Led Zeppelin, Chris Lord-Alge, Father John Misty, B.B.
-King, Derek Trucks, Vance Powell, Hanz Zimmer, Thomas Newmann, Fleetwood Mac, The Beatles, Red Hot Chili Peppers, The 1975, John Williams, Danny Elfman, Fab Dupont + Many many more
+A: Big ones for me are Led Zeppelin, Joni Mitchelle, Hozier, Andrew Scheps, Chris Lord-Alge, Father John Misty, B.B.
+King, Derek Trucks, Vance Powell, Hanz Zimmer, Thomas Newmann, Fleetwood Mac, The Beatles, Greg Wells, Red Hot Chili Peppers, John Williams, Danny Elfman, Fab Dupont plus so many more

 Q: Describe the most common type of work you do for your clients.